wbamberg/idl-reference/docs/nsIWinMetroUtils.md

 Settings panel links. addSettingsPanelEntry adds an entry to
 the settings flyout panel that the user can invoke.

-@param aChromePanelId panel id invoked via nsIBrowserDOMWindow's
-ShowPanel api.
-Example: 'prefs-container'
-@return a unique identifier that will be passed as "data" in the
-"metro-settings-entry-selected" notification when the entry is clicked

 #### Parameters ####